encode/httpx/docs/advanced.md

 HTTP proxying can also be configured through environment variables, although with less fine-grained control.

 See documentation on [`HTTP_PROXY`, `HTTPS_PROXY`, `ALL_PROXY`](/environment_variables/#http_proxy-https_proxy-all_proxy) for more information.

-#### Routing algorithm overview

-For reference, the proxy routing algorithm used by HTTPX is roughly as follows...

-1. Sort proxy keys in decreasing order of specificity.
-(For example, a proxy on `all://example.com` comes before a proxy on `all`.) _This is done on client instanciation._
-1. When making a request, go through sorted proxies, looking for a matching key...
-    1. If a key matches...
-        1. ...But the value is `None`, no proxy is used.
-        1. Otherwise, the associated proxy is used.
-    1. If no key matched, no proxy is used.

 ### Proxy mechanisms